indrapalijama/indrapalijama.github.io/projects/project-1.md

 For the code itself is saving under a private repositories in Github because it contains a private data companies use.

-From now on, this apps has been removed from google play store due to companies request, so i'm no longer have business with them anymore.
+From now on, this apps has been removed from google play store due to companies request.

 If you want to discuss on this project, or have something to talk about.
 Feel free to [contact me](indrapalijama.github.io) or simply just run `npx indrapalijama` from your terminal!